bredele/artery/Readme.md

   > This guy's name is Addy Osmani or Nicholas Zakas and wrote interesting articles such as [scalable javascript architecture](http://www.slideshare.net/nzakas/scalable-javascript-application-architecture-2012) or [large scale javascript](http://addyosmani.com/largescalejavascript/).

 His motive was to avoid end up doing the same stuff all over again.
 He wanted an application that **keeps working and doesn't break** no matter what.

-**Don't be a fool!** There is great tools out there such as Backbone, Angular or Ember, but none of them give a structure to your web application.
-Because doing a scalable application is way more complicated than doing a todo list, you should take the time to architecture it.
+That's what Artery is about.

   ### Structure

   ### Maintainability

   ### Reusability

+**Don't be a fool!** There is great tools out there such as Backbone, Angular or Ember, but none of them give a structure to your web application.
+Because doing a scalable application is way more complicated than doing a todo list, you should take the time to architecture it.

 ## Installation